qureai/qureai.github.io/_posts/2017-12-13-deep-learning-visualization-gradient-based-methods.md

 </p>

  *Shortcomings*:
 The problem of gradient flow through ReLU layers still remained a problem at large.
-Tackling renormalization layers were still an unresolved problem as most of the above papers (including GuidedBackprop paper) proposed mostly fully convolutional architectures (without max pool layers) and batch normalization was yet to 'alchemised' in 2014.
-Another such fully-convolutional architecture paper was CAM [[6]](#1512.04150)
+Tackling renormalization layers were still an unresolved problem as most of the above papers (including this paper) proposed mostly fully convolutional architectures (without max pool layers) and batch normalization was yet to 'alchemised' in 2014.
+Another such fully-convolutional architecture paper was CAM [[6]](#1512.04150).

 ### Grad CAM